The crown jewel of contemporary work-life balance is the ability to do your work from home, but are we doing it right?

 Slack and similar remote-messaging apps are immediate and efficient, but there are times when a text-based conversation simply won’t cut it.
 Many of my most productive moments have been the product of a spontaneous, face-to-face conversation.
 As my colleague Akshat Rathi pointed out earlier this year, research shows that these so-called ”water-cooler” conversations provide fertile grounds for ideation and bonding.

 Employees who feel invested in each other are also more likely to be engaged in their work.
 “Engaged employees are more attentive and vigilant,” Jim Harter, a chief scientist at Gallup Research, told the Harvard Business Review in 2013. ”They look out for the needs of their coworkers and the overall enterprise, because they personally ‘own’ the result of their work and that of the organization.”

 At the same time, behavioral science tells us that humans place more significance on body language and vocal tone than text, making miscommunication by messaging app or email common.
 Even with the dizzying array of emoticons at our disposal, it’s hard to digitally convey authentic emotion or emphasis.
 There’s nothing worse than inadvertent office passive aggression.
-The same technology that makes work more accessible has seriously blurred the lines between work and life.

 Which brings me to my last point: work-life balance, the 21st century professional’s white whale.
 The same technology that makes work more accessible for everyone has seriously blurred the lines between work and life.
 The app that allows me to help coordinate breaking news coverage while at the grocery store now tethers me to my desk, even when I’m miles (or continents) away.
 The only way to actually disconnect nowadays is to travel somewhere without cell service.